joelclermont/vagrant-ansible-template/README.md

 * Enter the values for variables toward the top of playbook.yml
 * Enter your public key in public_keys
 * Put a mysqldump in data/seed-database.sql if you want seed data

+Note: the Digital Ocean API has moved from v1 to v2, which changes how authentication works.
+If you want to use v2, make sure your DO vagrant plugin is up to date.
+If you want to stick with v1, comment out the token lines and uncomment the v1 lines.